ckuelker/pankyll-theme-simplicissimus/README.md

 ---
 title:  pankyll-theme-simplicissiums/README.md
 author: Christian Külker
-date:   2022-05-20
+date:   2023-03-13

 ---

 # Abstract

-This document describes briefly the aim and content for `pankyll-theme-simplicissimus`.
+This document briefly describes the goal and content of `pankyll-theme-simplicissimus`.
 The goal is to provide an easy to read, simple black and white experience by providing a minimal layout.